Pivotal time for trans people as rigid notion of gender challenged

 "That's very different from their parents or even their older siblings," she told the Thomson Reuters Foundation in a phone interview.

-Gender non-conformity, also known as queerism, and transsexuality are far more visible now than they were at the beginning of her career as a lecturer and author, she said.
+Gender non-conformity, also known as genderqueer, and transsexuality are far more visible now than they were at the beginning of her career as a lecturer and author, she said.

 "In the early 1990s, there might be one 'trans' student in six or seven colleges and now the audience is filled with female to male...or really cool gender queer (people)," Bornstein, who does not identify as male or female, says in a new film about her life.